followfung/knife_zero/README.md

 # knife_zero
-knife-zero chef repository.
-Use this to deploy our VMs, develop cookbooks, and test applications on Vagrant.
+Use this to configure and deploy our VMs and develop cookbooks.

+## Platform
+This configuration has been tested (and works) on Windows 7 and Windows 10.
+It *should* work on other platforms provided your environment is set up the same:
+- ChefDK 1.0.3
+- knife-zero 1.17.1

 ## Quickstart
 1. Install [ChefDK](https://downloads.chef.io/chef-dk/)